gyrad/scroll-position-indicator/README.md

 ## Usage

-Point to the _scroll-position-indicator_ library using the `script` tag, and call the `scrollPositionIndicator()` function with an optional object argument to customize the indicator bar.
+Link the _scroll-position-indicator_ library using the `script` tag, and call the `scrollPositionIndicator` function with an optional object argument to customize the indicator bar.

 ```
 <script src="path/to/scroll-position-indicator.min.js"></script>